langchain-ai/langgraph/README.md

 - **Stateful Graphs**: Maintain state across nodes for complex, multi-step computations.
 - **Cycles and Branching**: Implement loops and conditionals in your apps.
 - **Persistence**: Automatically save state after each step in the graph.
 Pause and resume the graph execution at any point to support error recovery, human-in-the-loop workflows, time travel and more.
-- **Human-in-the-loop**: Interrupt graph execution to approve or edit next action planned by the agent.
+- **Human-in-the-Loop**: Interrupt graph execution to approve or edit next action planned by the agent.
-- **Streaming support**: Stream outputs as they are produced by each node (including token streaming).
+- **Streaming Support**: Stream outputs as they are produced by each node (including token streaming).
 - **Integration with LangChain**: LangGraph integrates seamlessly with [LangChain](https://github.com/langchain-ai/langchain/) and [LangSmith](https://docs.smith.langchain.com/).